HRT starting doses and conversions

 If switched to Testogel, monitoring is due 8 weeks later as follows:

-- The blood test should be taken 4-6 hours after the gel is applied to the skin making sure the gel is put on the body or legs, not the arms.
+• The blood test should be taken 4-6 hours after the gel is applied to the skinmaking sure the gel is put on the body or legs, not the arms.

-- Please also measure blood pressure and BMI.
+• Please also measureblood pressure and

-- If the patient wishes to switch to long-acting Nebido injections they should be aware that, as compared to Sustanon/Testosterone Enantate, Nebido injections are usually given every 12 weeks (after an initial loading phase), and are, therefore, often more convenient with simpler monitoring requirements (just trough blood tests rather than trough and peak).
+1. If the patient wishes to switch to long-acting Nebido injectionsthey should be aware that, as compared to Sustanon/Testosterone Enantate, Nebido injections are usually given every 12 weeks (after an initial loading phase), and are, therefore, often more convenient with simpler monitoring requirements (just trough blood tests rather than trough and peak).
 The medication is delivered via larger injections, given slowly over about two minutes into the gluteal muscle, and may be more painful.
 There is a rare risk of pulmonary oil microembolism, which is easily treatable by supplemental oxygen, hence, as per the manufacturer’s guidance and out advice, Nebido injections should be given by healthcare professionals in a health care setting with access to oxygen such as GP practices.
 The patient should not be smoking and their weight should be over 55kg to switch to Nebido as per the following guidance (if less than 55kg, the dose should be reduced to Nebido 750 mg).

 If the patient prefers to switch to Nebido injections, please let us know and send us recent (within last 3 months) safety bloods (full blood count, liver function, lipids) if there are no significant abnormalities and no polycythaemia (haematocrit should be less than 0.52), then we can provide you with the Nebido loading protocol.

-Whatever formulation the patient is switched to, please send the next set of results to gic.endo@nhs.net (patients only) for review and advice on adjustments to therapy.
+Whatever formulation the patient is switched to, please send the next set of results to gic.endo@nhs.net for review and advice on adjustments to therapy.
 Please confirm the dose and formulation of the hormonal medications when sending results.

-- Long-acting injections:
+• Long-acting injections:

 Nebido (must be administered by trained healthcare professional in health-care setting as per manufacturer’s instructions).
 There is no alternative long-acting testosterone preparation but it is possible to switch to short-acting testosterone injections or testosterone gels once the serum testosterone level falls below 15 nmol/L.